nicola-lunghi/PySwitch/examples/Kemper Profiler Player/MIDICaptain Nano 4/Custom Bank Names/README.md

 ## Exampe Description

 This shows how to use custom text output callbacks for the RIG_SELECT, RIG_AND_BANK_SELECT and BANK_UP/DOWN actions.
-The assignments have no practical use, this example is just for demonstration!
+The example has no practical use, this is just for demonstration!
 If they seem confusing at first, see this chart for what each action does:

 |            | What it does?                                | What's displayed?                                           |
 |------------|----------------------------------------------|-------------------------------------------------------------|